hakibro/skadaexam/docs/route_management_guide.md

 -   Ensure all protected routes have the correct guard middleware
 -   Use `auth:siswa` for student routes
--   Use `auth:web` for admin routes
+-   Use `auth:web` for admin and guru routes
--   Use `auth:guru` for teacher routes

 ### 3. Proper redirect handling